 The four primary goals to carry out the mission are:

-- Support the retention and expansion of existing business
+- Support the retention and expansion of existing businesses

-- Increase awareness among target groups about Bedford County Economic Development assets.
+- Increase awareness of Bedford County Economic Development assets

 Support the retention and expansion of existing businesses.